otam-mato/nodejs_mysql_web_app_docker/README.md

 In this project we will deploy the same web app from another project (bult with Node.JS/Express) from here: https://github.com/otammato/WebApp_NodeJS_AWS_RDS_MySql.git.
 Where it was deployed on EC2 and RDS instances.

 This time we will be using the containerization and deploy the app using Docker.
+We will launch both containers an the same EC2 instance running AWS IDE Cloud9.
 One container will host the app, another container will host the MySql Database.
 We will launch both containers on the same instance.
 In the end, we will place the Docker images in the AWS ECR (Elastic container registry) to be stored permanently there.

 <br><br>
 <p align="center" >